hyperledger/anoncreds-spec/spec/data_flow_presentation_create_request.md

   satisfy this predicate request.
   * See [restrictions](#restrictions) for details about supported restrictions.
-  * If omitted, the only restriction on the requested predicate is that the `name` matches the name in the source credential used to satisfy the predicate.
+  * If omitted, the only restriction on the requested predicate is that the `name` matches the attribute name in the source credential used to satisfy the predicate.
 * `non_revoked` specifies a non-revocation interval `non_revoc_interval` for
   this predicate attribute.